samrap/gestalt-docs/loaders.md

 # Loaders

 So far in the examples, we have been creating our Configuration by passing in an array to its constructor.
 While array-based configuration values work great once loaded into a Configuration object, it is likely you have a more robust way of storing these values.
-Gestalt provides a seamless way of translating your configuration values to create a Configuration object.
+Gestalt's Loaders provide a seamless way of translating your configuration values to create a Configuration object.

 ### Callback Loaders